amazon-science/chronos-forecasting/README.md

 ## ✨ Introduction

 This package provides an interface to the Chronos family of **pretrained time series forecasting models**.
-The following model families are supported.
+The following model types are supported.

 - **Chronos-2**: Our latest model with significantly enhanced capabilities.
 It offers zero-shot support for univariate, multivariate, and covariate-informed forecasting tasks.
 Chronos-2 delivers state-of-the-art zero-shot performance across multiple benchmarks (including fev-bench and GIFT-Eval), with the largest improvements observed on tasks that include exogenous features.
 It also achieves a win rate of over 90% against Chronos-Bolt in head-to-head comparisons.
 To learn more about Chronos, check out the [technical report](https://arxiv.org/abs/2510.15821).
 - **Chronos-Bolt**: A patch-based variant of Chronos.
 It chunks the historical time series context into patches of multiple observations, which are then input into the encoder.
 The decoder then uses these representations to directly generate quantile forecasts across multiple future steps—a method known as direct multi-step forecasting.
 Chronos-Bolt models are up to 250 times faster and 20 times more memory-efficient than the original Chronos models of the same size.
 To learn more about Chronos-Bolt, check out this [blog post](https://aws.amazon.com/blogs/machine-learning/fast-and-accurate-zero-shot-forecasting-with-chronos-bolt-and-autogluon/).